Mohs Scale of Rock and Metal Hardness

 - The reason some of the metal Fan Dumb hates power metal, non-Scandinavian melodic death metal and deathcore is that the aforementioned genres are exceptions to the above rule that metal bands tend to get harder over time.
 Likewise, the metal Fan Dumb tends to hate on some metal-influenced Electronic Music styles such as dubstep, power electronics and industrial because such songs rely more on digital manipulation rather than sheer instrumental craziness to achieve high hardness levels.
 Funnily enough, most of the brostep musicians who reside at the harder end of the scale are actually metalheads.

-- Christian Metal is usually as heavy as its mainstream counterpart; however, in most cases, Christian metal lyrics aren't as dark as secular metal.
+- Christian Metal (despite what some of the Metal Fan Dumb says) is usually as heavy as its mainstream counterpart; however, in most cases, Christian metal lyrics aren't as dark as secular metal.
 So, a song could be a 10 or 11 in musical heaviness, while the lyrics could be about the power of God's love for the world.
 Obviously not all Christian metal songs are like this, but it's a common part of the genre, and the point still stands.
 As mentioned above, the lyrics are only indicators and don't play a direct part in the song's hardness, so you don't need to place Christian metal songs at a lower hardness just because of the lyrics.

 - Corollarily, instrumentals and songs with little to no audible vocals are just as heavy or light as songs with vocals.